hbz/lobid-blog/_posts/2017-02-23-api-documentation-1.md

 ---
 layout: post
-title: "API documentation, part I: What to document?"
+title: "Documenting the lobid API, part I: What to document?"
 date: 2017-02-03
 author: Adrian Pohl
 ---

 The relaunch of the lobid-resources and lobid-organisations API is scheduled for the end of March.
 This is an ideal possibility to improve our documentation.
-In a series of two post  The basic questions that came up in the process of creating and thinking about documentation are:
+In a series of two blog posts we will examine the basic questions that came up in the process of creating and thinking about documentation for a search API:

 1. What should be we write documentation about?
 2. How should we provide documentation?

-We will address each question in a blog post.

 # The API

-Approaching the first question, let's first take a closer look at the lobid API, what it offers and how.
+Approaching the first question, let's start with a closer look at the lobid API, what it offers and how.

 ## The data